How do you choose the right E-Scooter you?

 - Longer weekend trips

-2. Climbing ability – do you live in a hilly area?
+2. Climbing ability—do you live in an area with a lot of hills?

 In Switzerland, climbing performance is very important.
-If you regularly ride uphill, you need a powerful motor.
+If you regularly ride uphill, you'll need a powerful motor.

 VX2 Gear

-Up to approx. 38% gradient – ideal for athletic riders who need power.
+Up to about a 38% grade—ideal for athletic riders who need power.

 VX2 Hub

-Up to approx. 35% gradient – powerful yet pleasantly quiet.
+Up to about a 35% grade—powerful yet pleasantly quiet.

 New VX4

-Up to approx. 40% gradient – our flagship SUV for challenging routes.
+Up to approx. 40% grade—our flagship SUV for challenging routes.

-Approx. 16 kg – perfect for commuting and frequent carrying.
+About 16 kg—perfect for commuting and frequent use.

 VX2 PRO

-About 20 kg – a rugged all-rounder with a powerful motor and good range.
+About 20 kg—a rugged all-arounder with a powerful motor and good range.

 VX2 Gear